evangoer/yui3-scaffolding/README.rst

 way to writing YUI modules *without* forcing you to mess around with the powerful, but also finicky and poorly documented YUI Builder.

-Instead of going through a build/deploy cycle, you wrap your code in a hand-authored ``YUI.add()`` and just ping pong back and forth between adding module code, writing tests, and refreshing the associated test runner HTML file.
+Instead of going through a build/deploy cycle, the approach here is that you hand-author your own ``YUI.add()`` and ping pong back and forth between adding module code, writing tests, and refreshing the associated test runner HTML file.
 As your module matures, you can always migrate it over to YUI Builder.
 Or not.

 Template Modules
 ----------------